Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Shortsword

+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

 **Poison Loaded**: The first attack with _Serpent's Fang_ each turn deals 2d6 additional poision damage.

-**Shield Reaver**: Once a turn when you hit an attack with _Serpent's Fang_ you can choose to inject venom to your for, giving them cramps in their arms.
+**Shield Reaver**: Once a turn when you hit an attack with _Serpent's Fang_ you can spend a charge to inject venom into the target, giving them cramps in their arms.
 The target must succeed a constitution saving throw (Dc= 10 + proficiency bonus + dexterity modifier) or drop anything in their arms.
-Once this action is used it cannot be used again until 30 seconds have passed.

-_You gain +2 to attack and damage rolls using this weapon_
+_You gain +1 to attack and damage rolls using this weapon_

 ---